TABLE OF CONTENTS

 View moreMAIN INGREDIENTS

-OTHER VARIATIONS OF Satay
+OTHER VARIATIONS OF Sate

 Rawon is a unique Indonesian dish with origins in East Java.
 This flavorful soup is usually made with slow-braised beef and other traditional Indonesian ingredients such as lime leaves, lemongrass, ginger, and chili.
 However, the key element is buah kluwek, the Indonesian black nut.